Group of Eminent Persons (GEM)

 János Martonyi was Minister of Foreign Affairs of Hungary from 2010 to August 2014, a position which he also held from 1998 to 2002.
 Between 1994 and 1998, and 2002 to 2009, he was Managing Partner of Martonyi and Kajtár, Baker & McKenzie Law Firm in Hungary.
 Previous political posts have included Administrative State Secretary at the Ministry of Foreign Affairs from 1991 to 1994 and at the Ministry for International Economic Relations from 1990 to 1991.
 He is a professor of International Trade Law at the University of Szeged.

-Federica Mogherini was appointed Foreign Minister of Italy in February 2014.
-In August 2014, she was designated as the European Union’s (EU) next High Representative for Foreign Affairs and Security Policy.
-Previously, she served as President of the Italian delegation to the NATO Parliamentary Assembly and was a member of the Committees on Foreign Affairs and Defence in the Italian parliament.
+Federica Mogherini has been the European Union’s (EU) High Representative for Foreign Affairs and Security Policy since November 2014.
+Prior to this, she served as Foreign Minister of Italy from February 2014.
+Before that, she served as President of the Italian delegation to the NATO Parliamentary Assembly and was a member of the Committees on Foreign Affairs and Defence in the Italian parliament.
 She was elected to the parliament’s Chamber of Deputies in 2008, where she served as Secretary of the Defence Committee and as a member of the Parliamentary Assembly of the Council of Europe.
-Mogherini specializes in foreign policy and international security issues.

 William Perry served as the Secretary of Defense for the United States from 1994 to 1997.
 Prior to this he was the Deputy Secretary of Defense (1993-1994) and as Under Secretary of Defense for Research and Engineering (1977-1981).
 He is currently the Director of the Preventive Defense Project and serves on the Defense Policy Board, the International Security Advisory Board and the Secretary of Energy Advisory Board.
 Perry is also a Professor at Stanford University, USA, and a Senior Fellow at the Freeman Spogli Institute and the Hoover Institution.

-Kevin Rudd is a member of the Australian Parliament.
+Kevin Rudd joined the Asia Society Policy Institute as its inaugural President in January 2015.
+He is a member of the Australian Parliament.
 He was Prime Minister of Australia and Leader of the Australian Labor Party (ALP) from June to September 2013 and from December 2007 to June 2010.
 He was the Australian Minister for Foreign Affairs from 2010 to 2012.
 Previously, in Opposition he was the shadow Minister for Foreign Affairs from 2001 until 2006 when he became the leader of the ALP.
 Prior to joining Parliament, Rudd was a diplomat, a senior adviser and then an official in the Queensland State Government and a business consultant on China.

 Sha Zukang served as the United Nations Under-Secretary-General, Department of Economic and Social Affairs, from 2007 to 2012.
 In 2010, he was nominated as the Secretary-General of the 2012 UN Conference on Sustainable Development.
 From 2001 to 2007 he served as Permanent Representative of China to the UN Office at Geneva.
 He established the Department of Arms Control in the Chinese Ministry of Foreign Affairs, which he headed from 1997 to 2001.
 As Ambassador of Disarmament Affairs from 1995 to 1997, Sha was China's chief negotiator of the CTBT.